insight-platform/Savant/samples/nvidia_car_classification/README.md

-# NVIDIA Car Classification app
+# Car Detection and Classification (Nvidia detectors and classifiers, Nvidia tracker)

 The app reproduces [deepstream-test2 app](https://github.com/NVIDIA-AI-IOT/deepstream_python_apps/tree/master/apps/deepstream-test2) in the Savant framework.
 The pipeline detects and tracks cars, and applies car type, color and make classification models to detected cars.
 The results are displayed on the frames with bounding boxes, track ids and classification labels.